UglyBob79/daytime/README.md

 As this is an AppDaemon application, you would of course need AppDaemon to run it.
 It can be installed as a docker container using these [instructions](https://appdaemon.readthedocs.io/en/latest/INSTALL.html) or as an addon to Home Assistant if you are using the supervised version of Home Assistant.

+## Usage

+This application could be used for multiple purposes, but the intent was to specify a schedule and then let other apps or Home assistant listen to state changes from the entity representing the current time slot of the day.
+This entity is currently hard-coded as `input_select.daytime_slot` and will be set up as read-only to prevent other apps or users from changing it.
+By default, the time slot can be any of the values `morning`, `day`, `evening` or `night`.
+The names and number of slots can be overriden in config.

 ## App configuration

 DayTime needs a schedule to run and it is configured directly in the AppDaemon's apps.yaml file as a schedule sub-section for this app.
 Here's an exemplary configuration for this app.
 Adjust the values as you wish.